Meet the Team

 - Top 40 under 40, National Trial Lawyers

 - Member, Board of Governors, Maryland Association for Justice

 - Member, Maryland Association of Justice PAC Board and Amicus Committee

 - Co-editor-in-Chief, Trial Reporter, Maryland Association for Justice

 - Member, Publications Committee, American Association for Justice

-Patrick is admitted to practice in state and federal district courts in Illinois, Maryland, and Minnesota.
-He has been specially admitted to practice in connection with representing clients in Arizona, the District of Columbia, Ohio, South Carolina, Texas, and West Virginia.
+Patrick is admitted to practice in state and federal district courts in Illinois, Maryland, and Minnesota, as well as the United States Courts of Appeals for the Third, Fourth, and Sixth Circuits.
+He has been specially admitted to represent clients in Arizona, the District of Columbia, Michigan, Minnesota, Nevada, New Jersey, Ohio, South Carolina, Tennessee, Texas, West Virginia, and Wisconsin.

 During law school, Patrick served as editor-in-chief of the University of Michigan Journal of Law Reform.
 He worked as a student attorney for the University of Michigan Human Trafficking Clinic, where he helped victims obtain lawful immigration status and assisted in scholarly publications.
 Patrick received the Cason Scholarship (academic award) and the Sarah Honigman Memorial Award (as editor-in-chief of the Journal of Law Reform).